 Panama had more than 900,000 occupied housing units in 2010, up by 31.5% from 2000, according to the National Censuses.

 Most properties in Panama City are apartments.
-According to Global Property Guide figures, average prices for Panama City in November 2013 were:
+According to Global Property Guide, average apartment prices by end-2015 were:

 Boquete, in Panama’s mountain highlands, has a fast growing expatriate community.
 The popular option here is to buy land and build a home, but there are many completed homes on offer.
 Sample property prices for Boquete are as follows:

-After more than 10% annual GDP growth in 2011-2012, Panama’s economy slowed to 8.3% in 2013, and further to 6.2% in 2014—the slowest growth rate in 4 years.
-This reflects work delays at the Panama Canal (originally planned to be finished in 2014), and the end of other public work projects, and the Colon Free Zone dispute with Venezuela and Colombia.
+After more than 10% annual GDP growth in 2011-2012, Panama’s economy slowed to 6.6% in 2013, and then to 6.1% in 2014, and to 5.8% in 2015—the slowest growth rate in 5 years.
+This reflects work delays at the Panama Canal (from August 2014, the completion date moved several times to June 2016), and the end of other public work projects, and the Colon Free Zone dispute with Venezuela and Colombia .

-However the economy is expected to expand by a robust 6% this year, and by another 6.3% in 2016, according to the IMF.
+The economy is expected to expand by 5.2% this year, and by another 5.8% in 2017, according to the IMF.

-The ongoing US$5.25 billion expansion of the Panama Canal, which began in 2007, has experienced delays and cost overruns amounting to US$1.6 billion.
-Now 70% completed, the project will allow the canal to accommodate larger ships, and is expected to more than double average annual canal earnings from US$2 billion, to around US$5 billion in 2016.
+The recently-opened US$5.25 billion expansion of the Panama Canal, which began in 2007, has experienced delays and cost overruns amounting to US$1.6 billion .
+The expansion project has doubled the capacity of the Panama Canal with the increase in the width and depth of the lanes and locks and the addition of a new lane of traffic that allows more ships and larger ships to pass.
+The canal is expected to more than double average annual canal earnings from US$2 billion, to around US$5 billion in 2016.

 The United States and China are the principal users of the Panama Canal.
 In 2007 Panama and the United States signed a Trade Promotion Agreement free trade agreement.
 Panama approved the TPA the same year, and the U.S. in October 2011.
 The agreement took effect in October 2012.